Anita Malfatti: Evolution of painting

 Anita Malfatti's style of painting has been criticized for not evolving artistically after her shocking reintroduction to Brazil's artistic vision.
 Although Lucie-Smith is quite harsh saying that none of her works after The Idiot are of any importance, it is relevant to say that her style became much more toned down and "respectable" than it had been.
 Malfatti's exhibition in 1917-18 was even a toned-down version of what her artistic style was.
 Although she did not exhibit any of her nude pieces in her exhibition her style was still seen as extremely avant-garde.
 Her changing style can be well explained through a comparison of pieces throughout her career.
 The Idiot is her most influential piece and can be compared to a piece from the 1940s, O Canal e a Ponta, a much less controversial style and subject matter.

-The Idiot is a perfect, and her most famous, example of this.
+The Idiot is her most famous example of this.
 Her color palette is extremely vivid and striking.
-Malfatti makes great use of primary colors, and she outlines her subject in black which clearly defines the shape of the chair and the woman, but which leaves the background indiscernible as to exactly what it is representing.
+Malfatti makes use of primary colors, and she outlines her subject in black which clearly defines the shape of the chair and the woman, but which leaves the background indiscernible as to exactly what it is representing.
 The brush-strokes are large and imperfect as well and do not lend a solid feeling of spatial organization to the painting.
 Instead, the woman and the background seem to exist on the same plane, only being separated by color movement and shapes.
 The subject of a woman seated on a chair is nothing remarkable in the art world, but the subject title of the piece as well as the striking upward glance of the woman's eyes explains how it would be shocking to a conservative Brazilian culture.
 Not only is Malfatti painting an (as it would seem) underbelly representation of society, but she is doing so at a time when society was searching for a "Brazilian" style.
 All of a sudden it becomes uncertain what Malfatti is representing of Brazil.